Wednesday August 11, 2010

 2. The alien space ship makes its appearance 2.30 minutes into the film!!
 It’s a typically 50s style space ship with 2 aliens inside and uses sound effects and shaky video effects to convey alien-ness.
 Fascinating!

 4. The word used to describe planets is ‘Mandalam’ and this is interesting, since later, Tamil popular literature used the word, ‘Graham’…as in ‘Vetru graha vaasigal’ (strange planet’s inhabitants – if transliterated), to denote aliens.
 Mandalam is used in conjunction with moon – as in, Chandra Mandalam.
-It’s quite amazing that this was the word used to denote planets…or did they denote some other form of celestial body, I wonder!
+There is also the usage ‘Chola mandalam (Chola Kingdom) and Murugappa Group has a company by name Cholamandalam too!
+It’s quite amazing that this was the word used to denote planets… or did they denote some other form of celestial body, I wonder!

 5. Nambiar’s sidekick asks him where they are heading.
 Nambiar says, ‘Poo Mandalam’ (or ‘Boo Mandalam’, denoting Boologam or Poovulagam – Earth in Tamil).
 His reason for the visit?
-It seems their planet hasn’t seen any progress in the field of arts, as much as progress in science!!
-So, the plan is to kidnap Banumathi…who is the Kalai Arasi (Queen of Arts) and let her teach arts (namely, singing) to their planet’s inhabitants.
+It seems their planet hasn’t seen any progress in the field of arts, as much as they have progressed in science!!
+So, the plan is to kidnap Banumathi… who is the Kalai Arasi (Queen of Arts) and let her teach arts (namely, singing) to their planet’s inhabitants.
 In this picture, Nambiar is seen threatening Banumathi with dire consequences (dump you off the ship?).

 6. The aliens are not introduced formally – their alien planet’s name remains a mystery!